BinaryStudioAcademy/bsa-2023-calmpal/readme.md

 2. Install pre-commit hooks: `npx simple-git-hooks`.
 This hook is used to verify code style on commit.

 3. Run database.
-You can either run it in docker using command `docker-compose -f docker-compose.yml up --build` or by installing postgres on your computer.
+You can either run it in docker using command `docker-compose --env-file ./backend/.env -f docker-compose.services.yml up --build` or by installing postgres on your computer.
 Docker variant is preferred.

 4. Apply migrations: `npm run migrate:dev -w backend`